HandymanCanHandymanCan

 HandymanCan - Featured on Startup FamePowered by Startup FastFacebook

-Handyman insurance explained in plain English.
-What coverage you actually need, what it costs ($40-$80/mo for most), and how being insured wins you more jobs.
+Handyman insurance costs $40–$80/mo for $1M general liability.
+See what coverage you actually need, real 2026 prices, and how being insured wins more jobs.
+Updated June 2026.

 In this article